Site icon A Hunger Artist

 If you’re considering coaching and are currently working with a doctor, therapist, or counsellor who has questions or concerns about what this kind of coaching is, you may like to direct them to my page for professionals.

-You can read more about what I offer in these coaching FAQs and in this collection of example coaching pathways.
+You can read more about what I offer in these coaching FAQs.

 You may also like to read a paper I published in Frontiers in Psychology, setting out my perspective on what eating disorders are and how we should be treating them.
 The clue’s in the name: Eating disorders are disorders of eating, and true recovery never happens except by getting the eating sorted out.